-The complete fault tree software tool for comprehensive risk and safety analysis.
+The best-in-class fault tree software tool for comprehensive risk and safety analysis

 When unwanted events can spell disaster in mission critical situations, the use of Fault Tree Analysis (FTA) to predict the likelihood of such failures is a proven technique for risk assessment.
 Fault tree analysis is a preferred technique for assessing risk in situations where safety is paramount and the probability of catastrophic events must be minimized.

-The benefit of fault tree analysis is to assess risk in order to eliminate, minimize, or mitigate events that lead to catastrophic system failures.
+Fault tree analysis is to assess risk in order to eliminate, minimize, or mitigate events that lead to catastrophic system failures.
 The goal is to keep the probability, or likelihood, of the critical events as low as possible.
-The ability of fault tree analysis is that you can obtain quantifiable metrics to be sure your risk and hazard rates are under control.
+The benefit of fault tree analysis is that you can obtain quantifiable metrics to be sure your risk and hazard rates are under control.

 Best-in-class fault tree software needs to be flexible, powerful, and visually engaging.